n4ru/flicks/README.md

 - Download and extract the server.
 - Launch the server by running "node server.js".
 - Take note of the IP and save it to the watchapp settings.
+- Ensure your phone is on the same network as the server.

 Functions with both Pebble OG and Pebble Time.